ThoughtWorksStudios/eb_deployer/README.md

 Take a look at code if you can not wait for the documentation.

+### eb_deploy.yml configuration file

+Like Rails database.yml file, EbDeployer will read eb_deploy.yml file as ERB template file.
+So you can trade it as standard ERB template file, and substitute Ruby script.

+By default, EbDeployer provides the following methods:

+1. random_hash: it basically is `SecureRandom.hex[0..9]`
+2. package_digest: it is your eb package file digest
+3. environment: environment name you passed in when executing eb_deploy script.

 ## More

 [Automated zero downtime deployment to AWS Elastic Beanstalk for Rails with EbDeployer](http://helabs.com/blog/2015/05/19/automated-zero-downtime-deployment-to-aws-elastic-beanstalk-for-rails-with-eb-deployer/?utm_content=buffer12098&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer)